 Types of Diabetes

-- Gestational Diabetes: The cause is unknown but may be the result of hormones during pregnancy blocking the action of insulin.
-Gestational diabetes often disappears after the baby is born.
-However, women who experience diabetes while pregnant have a much greater chance of having Type 2 diabetes later in life.
+- Gestational Diabetes: The cause is unknown.
+But, it is thought that hormones block the action of insulin.
+Gestational diabetes often goes away after the baby is born.
+However, women who develop this type of diabetes are at greater risk for Type 2 diabetes later in life.

 - Fasting Plasma Glucose: The amount of glucose in a sample of blood taken when a person is fasting (not eating anything for eight to 12 hours; usually overnight).

-- HbA1C: This measures a person's average blood glucose range over the past two to three months.
-This test shows the amount of glucose that sticks to the red blood cell (hemoglobin; Hb).
+- HgA1c: Measures a person's average blood glucose range over the past two to three months.
+This test shows the amount of glucose that sticks to the red blood cell (hemoglobin; Hg).

 - Oral Glucose Tolerance Test: Results of this test are compared with standard non-diabetic results and show how the body uses glucose over time.
 This test is performed by a health care professional after an overnight fast.
 A blood sample is taken, the patient drinks a high-glucose beverage and then a blood sample is taken two hours later.

 Managing Blood Glucose Levels

 - Keeping blood glucose levels within a normal range.
 Or, as close to normal as possible, which can prevent or reduce complications.